belerico/high-school-thesis/README.md

 So, back to the repo; it contains two folders:

 * Modulation: it draws electronic signals choosen by the user.
 * Simplex: it resolves linear programming problems specified by the user using the simplex algorithm.
-The algorithm used in this project was developed not properly knowing what i was doing, in fact all the mathematics involved in it was perfectioned in university.
+The algorithm used in this project is based on the lecture notes from my old high school mathematics teacher: call it a "simplified" version of the actual simplex algorithm, less theoretical and more practical; in fact all the mathematic involved in it will be perfectioned in university.

 Usage: